revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 #### Inbound Events

-- *Measurement*: sent by a device to notify a new measurement
+- *MeasurementReceived*: triggered when a device sends a new measurement
-- *VideoFrameReceived*: sent by a camera to notify a new video frame
+- *VideoStreamReceived*: triggered when a camera sends the video stream

 #### Outbound Events